 The mission of the RSI QAC is to proactively identify industry issues, needs, and trends and provide guidance and service offerings to continually improve railway supplier products, processes, and services.
 This is accomplished by developing and publishing best practice industry compliance standards, documents, and guidelines, and educating the industry on quality issues and processes.
 In addition, the QAC acts as a liaison, resource, and educator to industry stakeholders.

-The RSI-100 standard is available for download by members and non-members of RSI at no cost.
+RSI-100 is available for download by members and non-members of RSI at no cost.
 To download the standard, please click the link below.

 Material Inspection Form: RSI will provide users with a material inspection form that can be used by facilities to document material inspections.
 You can download the latest version of this form here.

-Note on use of the RSI-100 Standard: The RSI-100 Standard is not intended to provide legal advice and does not replace the obligation of a company using this standard to comply with applicable federal rules and AAR requirements.
+Note on use of RSI-100 : RSI-100 is not intended to provide legal advice and does not replace the obligation of a company using this voluntary best practice to comply with applicable federal rules and AAR requirements.